bseverns/roomLens/README.md

 python app.py --port auto --dry-audio
 ```
    Watch the terminal like a VU meter; scribble what you notice.
+   - **No hardware handy?** `python replay_example_data.py --loop --sleep 0.05`
+     replays `data/demo_walkthrough.ndjson` through the same mapping math so you
+     can tweak YAML ranges without a Teensy present.
+See
+     `docs/ROOMLENS_OVERVIEW.md` for the full diagram.
 3) **Patch a synth** (optional but encouraged): boot `host/supercollider/RoomLens.scd` and run the python host with `--osc 57120` (the SuperCollider patch's default inbox) to fling axes over OSC: `python app.py --demo --osc 57120`.
 Hack parameters in real time; note what felt feral vs. fragile.
    - **VCV Rack path**: open `examples/vcv-rack/roomlens_scene_receiver.vcv` for the same OSC mappings used in the `vcv_patch` repo.
 Follow the in-patch Notes cards and log what each sensor lane does to the sound.
 4) **First test**: follow `docs/TEST_PLAN.md` to capture “room tone → gesture.”
 Save any field recordings, even the messy ones.